 I snapped to attention as an oncoming semi veered uncomfortably close as it whizzed by.
 Route 93 between Wickenburg and Kingman is one of the most dangerous roads in Arizona.
 Not only are you contending with a two-lane highway with quite a bit of slow traffic and avid passers, you have the added danger of traveling north on this road, when the people coming towards you are often on a return trip from Las Vegas and not necessarily in their right minds.

-On each trip to Vegas over the past several years, as I drove the winding old highway that traversed the canyon’s bottom, I frequently looked up with horror as they slowly built each side of the bridge – apparently planning, by some intricate feat of engineering, to eventually meet in the middle – thousands of feet above.
+On each trip to Vegas over the past several years, as I drove the old winding highway that traversed the canyon’s bottom and passed over the dam, I would frequently look up with horror at the progress as construction crews built each side of the new bridge — apparently planning, by some intricate feat of engineering, for them to eventually meet in the middle thousands of feet above.

-With that final hurdle behind me, the rest of my trip went off without a hitch – well besides the one I witnessed there in Vegas; the reason for my trip.
+With that final hurdle behind me, the rest of my trip went off without a hitch.
+Well, aside from the one I witnessed there in Vegas; the reason for my trip.
 The wedding itself was small and intimate and beautiful.
 But that is another story…